ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 # Introduction

 YANG modeling language is very popular for node configuration and retrieving the the state of a device.
-XML and JSON are also to popular way to serialize the data model.
+XML and JSON are also to popular way to serialize data in conformance with the data model.
 Recently a new serialization format has been published, allowing a more compact representation of the information.
 This new format is based on CBOR and the YANG identifier instead of been represented by a unique ASCII string, are mapped to an unique integer.